juliawiggeshoff/supermatrix-tree/README.md

 `cp template_run_ml-supermatrix-tree.sh ../run_ml-supermatrix-tree.sh`

 You should see within the path where the folders config/, resources/, results/, and workflow/ are, together with files README.md and environment.yaml

+Remember to `mkdir -p cluster_logs` before running for the first time

 Finally, run: